 - cp1123 - Ukraine; similar to cp1158 but without Euro sign

 Codecs in the standard library overrule some of these codecs.
 At the time of this writing this concerns cp037, cp273 (since 3.4), cp500 and cp1140.

-To see get a list of EBCDIC codecs that are already provided by different sources, use ebcdic.ignored_code_names().
-For example, with Python 3.4:
+To see get a list of EBCDIC codecs that are already provided by different sources, use ebcdic.ignored_codec_names().
+For example, with Python 3.6 the result is:

 To add another 8 bit EBCDIC codec just extend the ant target ebcdic in build.xml using a line like:

 Replace XXX by the number of the 8 bit code page you want to include.

 The ebcdic/setup.py automatically includes the new encoding in the package and ebcdic/__init__.py registers it during import ebcdic, so no further steps are needed.

 Moved license information from README to LICENSE (#5).
 This required the distribution to change from sdist to wheel because apparently it is a major challenge to include a text file in a platform independent way (#11).

 Sadly this breaks compatibility with Python 2.6, 3.1, 3.2 and 3.3.
 If you still need ebcdic with one of these Python versions, use ebcdic-1.0.0.